didiervega/RandomMatrix/README.md

 # RandomMatrix: How to use

-This is a notebook example of how to use the RandomMatrix code for multifractality in complex networks.
+This is a notebook example of how to use the RandomMatrix code for Multifractality in random networks with power-law decaying bond strengths, which was employed for the analysis in [1].
 The code is developed in MATLAB, and some toolboxes are necessary to run the commands.

 You run the MATLAB functions in bash/shell prompt as follow: